 Configuration for email only, on supported devices as outlined in the Mobile Exchange service documentation.

-Departments must be on the campus Microsoft license agreement; IACS DSS will coordinate this with the Desktop Support Liaison from each department.
+Departments must be on the campus Microsoft license agreement; MCS will coordinate this with the Desktop Support Liaison from each department.

 A standard image consisting of the following will be installed:

 Current Windows operating system, Microsoft Office Suite, Symantec Endpoint Protection, Oracle/ODBC drivers, Java client (for Banner, UC4, etc.), Citrix client, AFS client, Cisco VPN client (on laptops), Visio Viewer, Adobe Reader, and DWF Viewer.
 Additional departmental licensed software can be installed per request.